mcverter/gohenry/README.md

 - This component should show a fixed (configurable) number of cards at a time, and slide for more when the user clicks the arrow buttons.

 The Slider component accepts an attribute "size" which controls how many slides will be shown on the screen.
 If this attribute is not given, it is given a default value of 3.
-On mobile screens, this any given or implicit value will be overridden to the value of 1 so that it only displays a single slide at a time.
+On mobile screens, any given or implicit value will be overridden to the value of 1 so that it only displays a single slide at a time.

 - Display 2 of these card sliders in one HTML page.
 One card slider with 6 slides and one with 8 slides